About the Challenge

 How to Submit an Application

-The application period for the 2025 Florida Law Enforcement Traffic Safety Challenge ended on March 31, 2025.
-Agencies interested in applying for the next Challenge should prepare to highlight their traffic safety efforts from the 2025 calendar year.
-Applications will be accepted from January 1 through March 31, 2026.
-For guidance on preparing for your submission, please contact your District LEL.
+The application period for the 2025 Florida Law Enforcement Traffic Safety Challenge closed on March 31, 2025.
+Agencies interested in applying for next year's Challenge should begin preparing to highlight their traffic safety efforts from the 2025 calendar year.
+Applications for the 2026 Challenge will be accepted from January 1 through March 31, 2026.
+For assistance in preparing your submission, please contact your District LEL.